Industry Statistics & Trends

 Changes in consumer buying habits and an influx of new competitors and investor money are enlarging and reshaping the market for used apparel.
 Re-commerce companies, including The RealReal, Poshmark, and thredUP, are forecast to account for about 20% of the clothing industry by 2031, according to RetailDive.

-Winmark, the franchiser of resale stores Once Upon a Child, Plato’s Closet, Style Encore, Play It Again Sports, and Music Go Around, had 1,293 franchises in operation, as of June 2022.
-Winmark’s sales have been at $1 billion+/year since 2015.
+Winmark, the franchiser of resale stores Once Upon a Child, Plato’s Closet, Style Encore, Play It Again Sports, and Music Go Around, had 1,319 franchises in operation, as of December 30, 2023.
+Winmark’s sales were over $40 million in 2023.
+They have recycled over 1.8 billion items since 2010.

 Add to this the many thousands of single location shops, hundreds of multi-location chains, franchises and Not For Profit stores and you begin to realize the vast scope of this continually growing industry.